 Colts' Kamar Aiken: Just two receptions in loss

-Aiken had two receptions for 21 yards on four targets in Monday's loss at Tennessee.
+Aiken had two receptions for eight yards on three targets in Sunday's loss to Jacksonville.

-AIken continues to get more playing time than Donte Moncrief (51 snaps to 42 snaps on offense) but has been less productive in the passing game.
-Aiken hasn't been able to catch many passes thrown his way as he's caught just five of 16 targets the last three games.
+Aiken played fewer snaps than Donte Moncrief after serving as the No. 2 receiver the past few weeks.
+With Chester Rogers getting his first real action of the season after missing five games with a hamstring injury, Aiken's role will likely continue to shrink in an offense that's struggling.

 More News